 1. Lecture 5.
 Video

 2. Teaching aids 6.
 Demonstration

 3. Testing (oral/written) 7.
 Role-Play

-4 Student narticination in practice 8 Online Theory using hard
+4 Or dealer relative • Out the Time of the least the second

-4. Student participation in practice 8.
+Student participation in practice 8.
 Online Theory using hardware and software to access content